bptlab/scylla-ui/README.md

 ### Pull image from [hub.docker.com](https://hub.docker.com/r/bptlab/scylla-ui/)

-As an alternative, you can pull our image from Docker Hub by running `docker pull bptlab/scylla-ui`.
+As an alternative, you can pull our image from Docker Hub by running `npm run build:docker` (or `docker pull bptlab/scylla-ui`).

 ### Running a container

-In order to run the app, we suggest the following command `docker run -p "8080:4200" --rm -d bptlab/scylla-ui`.
+In order to run the app, we suggest the following command `npm run start:docker` (or `docker run -p "8080:4200" --rm -d bptlab/scylla-ui`).
 Navigate to `http://localhost:8080/`.

 ## Documentation